 This bill amends and reenacts several sections of the North Dakota Century Code related to political organizations, specifically focusing on the organization and operation of party caucuses and district committees.
 Key amendments include the requirement for legislative district parties to hold a caucus by May 15 following the last general election and after redistricting becomes effective.
-The bill also introduces new provisions for issuing a call for a party caucus within thirty days of redistricting if certain geographical criteria are met.
-Additionally, it clarifies the roles and responsibilities of district committees, including the selection of officers and the organization of meetings.
+The bill also introduces new provisions for participation requirements established by state party and district bylaws, and mandates that the state committee issue a call for a party caucus within thirty days of redistricting under certain conditions.
+Additionally, it clarifies the organization of district committees and the responsibilities of district chairpersons.

-Furthermore, the bill repeals several existing sections that pertain to district parties and committees, streamlining the legal framework governing political organizations.
+Furthermore, the bill repeals sections that pertain to district parties and committees, streamlining the legal framework governing political organizations.
 It also provides immunity from civil liability for officers of political party organizations, except in cases of gross negligence or misconduct.
-The amendments aim to enhance the organization and governance of political parties in North Dakota, ensuring compliance with updated legislative boundaries and improving the overall electoral process.
+The amendments aim to enhance the structure and clarity of political party operations in North Dakota, ensuring compliance with updated legislative boundaries and organizational requirements.

 Statutes affected: